 Contemporary arts in the royal sheep barn

-hosts exhibitions of national, local and international artists all year round.
+You can see hosts exhibitions of national, local and international artists all year round.
 The stunning barrel-vaulted space on the upper floor is an exhibition space that casts a fascinating atmosphere.
 The centre also offers three live-in studios and operates an exchange programme under which three guest artists from European countries live and work at the Schafhof for three months while Upper Bavarian artists do the same in the partner country.
 The works inspired during these periods and the personal encounters with the artists are part of the inspiring high points in the annual programme of events.

 At the annual Johannismarkt art fair and Advent Market, craftspeople carefully selected by a panel of judges display their works in the Schafhof’s captivating atmosphere.
 Numerous other events add the finishing touch to the high-calibre cultural programme at the artists’ centre.

-Schafhof – European Center for Art Upper Bavaria
+Schafhof – European Art Forum Upper Bavaria

 March to October: